afritz1/OpenTESArena/README.md

 Note that there are two versions of Arena: the floppy disk version (which Bethesda released for free) and the CD version.
 The user must acquire their own copy of Arena because OpenTESArena is just an engine and does not contain any content.

-OpenTESArena is licensed under the MIT and uses code licensed under the GPL2.
-See [LICENSE.txt](LICENSE.txt) and [COPYING.txt](COPYING.txt) for details.
+OpenTESArena is licensed under the MIT license.
+See [LICENSE.txt](LICENSE.txt) for details.

 Check out [CONTRIBUTING.md](CONTRIBUTING.md) for more details on how to assist with development.